 Entrance Fee for Cenote Azul

-I visited Cenote Azul in February 2019 and the entrance fee was $100 pesos (~$5 USD).
-Once you pay the entrance fee, they will give you a wristband which allows you access into the cenote.
+The Cenote Azul entrance fee is $120 pesos (~$6 USD).
+Once you pay the Cenote Azul cost for entrance, they will give you a wristband which allows you access into the cenote.

 Things to do at Cenote Azul